Florida vs. LSU NCAA Football Odds, Plays and Insights | October 16, 2021

 LSU Stats and Trends

-- Thus far this year LSU has two wins against the spread.

-- LSU's games this season have hit the over on two of six set point totals (33.3%).
+- LSU's games this season have gone over the total in two out of six opportunities (33.3%).

 - The Tigers have five giveaways this season, while the Gators have six takeaways .